MIPS/gcc/gcc/config/bfin/bfin.md

    (UNSPEC_MOVE_FDPIC 8)
    (UNSPEC_FUNCDESC_GOT17M4 9)
    (UNSPEC_LSETUP_END 10)
-   ;; Distinguish a 32 bit version of an insn from a 16 bit version.
+   ;; Distinguish a 32-bit version of an insn from a 16-bit version.
    (UNSPEC_32BIT 11)])

 (define_constants